|“Now that my baby is

 or drinking certain food items

-The main idea of the above is that specific massaging/heat/
+The main idea of these practices is that specific massaging/heat/

 After a Caesarean section, these practices have to be delayed for a month to prevent the disruption of a healing wound.